airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/delete-whatsapp-contact.md

 ### Update User Status

-This API endpoint allows you to update the status of users in your ChatbotWorld application.
+This API endpoint allows you to update the status of users in your S10U AI Studio application.

 **Endpoint URL:** `https://api.v7.express-chat.com/inbox/users/status-update`